bobokapi/MRPrimes/readme.txt

 MRPrimes is designed to allow for the generation of large prime numbers using the probabalistic Miller-Rabin primality test.
-This means that the results are nort guaranteed to be prime, although using the default precision of 8 rounds gives a certainty of at least 1 - (1/4) ^ 8 that the output is prime.
+This means that the results are not guaranteed to be prime, although using the default precision of 8 rounds gives a certainty of at least 1 - (1/4) ^ 8 that the output is prime.
 See http://en.wikipedia.org/wiki/Miller-Rabin.
 MRPrimes generates the probable primes and prints them to a file ("primes.txt" by default).